 Furthermore, research suggests diverse and important roles of archaea in the microbiomes of the human skin and mouth, growth and health promoting effects on plants, and their presence in the microbiome of corals, intracellular niches in amoebae, protozoa, and termites for instance (van Bruggen et al., 1985; Wegley et al., 2004; Chaban et al., 2006; Janssen et al., 2008; Lins-de-Barros et al., 2010; Horz and Conrads, 2011; Koskinen et al., 2017; Taffner et al., 2018).

-For instance, investigating methanogenic archaea in the digestive tract of ruminants, which are the main producers of methane, and potentially reduce methane emission could have a substantial long-term impact on the environment.
+Methanogenic archaea in the digestive tract of ruminants are the main producers of methane.
+Investigations of these archaea could potentially lead to reduced methane emission and a substantial long-term impact on the environment.
 After all, methane is an abundant greenhouse gas that impacts the greenhouse effect 25 times more than carbon dioxide (Dridi et al., 2011).

 By adding the option to profile archaea to the Microbiome Profiling Service 3.0, we want to provide a tool to broaden the knowledge about the effects and impact of archaea.
 You can choose 1 to 4 targets per sample, 16S targets for archaea and bacteria, and ITS targets for fungi.
 That way you can either focus on archaea, bacteria or fungi only, or analyse the entire microbial community when choosing more targets.